15 Real Entry-Level Business Analyst Resume Examples That Worked in 2025

 5. Try to streamline

 • It can be tough when you have to pack context, technical operations, writing tone, and metrics all into one bullet point . . . but try your best to keep each point brief!
-One line of text per point is ideal, and two is generally the max.
-Streamline each point like you’d polish up your data visualizations.
+Keep each bullet point at three lines or under, ideally one or two.
+Prompting ChatGPT to condense your resume can help you streamline each point like you’d polish up your data visualizations.

 What about the length of my resume?